vStone/puppet-apache/README.md

 If you run into bugs or would like to request a new feature (pull requests are also welcome... if you dare touch the code), please use the repository located here: https://github.com/vStone/puppet-apache/

+# Todo

+* Proper debian style configuration.
+For now, I have not have enought time to test this.